 The following table shows the power the PCIe cable type delivered and their combination.

 |6 Pin Cable|

 |75W||0||3 x 150W||0||525W|

 What are Split Cables?

-Split Cables, aka PCIe pigtail connectors, are a certain type of cable that split a single connector into two cables with a higher number of connectors.
+Split Cables, aka PCIe pigtail connectors, is a specific type of cable that splits a single connector into two lines with more connectors.

 These may or may not come with the power supply unit.

-Also, there is a common debate among gamers whether separate cables should be used for powering up GPU instead split cables.
+Also, gamers debate whether separate cables should be used for powering up GPUs instead of split wires.

 Gamers and enthusiasts favor separate cables.
 However, as is proven by many, the difference is often minimal.

 Also Read: What Cables Do I Need for SSD?